UTSJiyaoLi/Adversarial-Image-Captioning-Attack/README.md

 ## Requirements:

-The code is written in Python 3.8.
+The code is written in Python 3.8, with:
 > rouge-score==0.1.2
 >
 > tensorflow==2.7.4